starkware-libs/starknet-staking/docs/spec.md

 1. Staking contract is unpaused.
 2. `switched_amount` is not zero.
 3. Enough funds is in intent for switching.
-4. `to_staker` exist in the contract and is not in exit window.
+4. `to_staker` exists in the contract and is not in exit window.
 5. `to_pool` is the delegation pool contract for `to_staker`.
 #### access control <!-- omit from toc -->
 Only pool contract for the given staker can execute.